The maximum efficiency of nano heat engines depends on more than temperature: Main results

-The restriction of near perfect work per cycle can now be further justified by examining how well the heat engine performs when the machine runs over many cycles: we find that if $\Omega\leq 1$, the heat engine can be run quasi-statically with an efficiency arbitrarily close to the C.E. while extracting \textit{any} finite amount of work with an arbitrarily small entropy increase in the battery.
+The restriction of near perfect work per cycle can now be further justified by examining how well the heat engine performs when the machine runs over many cycles: we find that if $\Omega\leq 1$, the heat engine can be run quasi-statically with an efficiency arbitrarily close to the Carnot efficiency while extracting \textit{any} finite amount of work with an arbitrarily small entropy increase in the battery.
+This follows from repeatedly applying our single-shot results in the $\Omega\leq 1$ regime, as shown in Section \ref{Running the heat engine for many cycles quasi-statically} of the~\suppl.